Cootes Paradise: History

 The western end of Lake Ontario has been a traditional landing place, portage route, and gathering area since the glaciers retreated.
 The name Cootes Paradise results from its association with Thomas Coote, a British Army officer stationed in the Niagara area during the American Revolutionary War.
 He hunted and fished in the marsh during the 1780s, and as a result this was recorded in early maps as a means of reference.
 It also appears in the diary of Elizabeth Simcoe, wife of John Graves Simcoe, the first Lieutenant Governor of Upper Canada in 1796.
-Indigenous peoples' name for the marsh has not been ascertained, a result of the multiple groups who have used the area over the past centuries.
+Indigenous peoples' names for the marsh has not been ascertained, a result of the multiple groups who have used the area over the past centuries.
 The 1784 version of the Between the Lakes Purchase from the Mississauga references the outflow channel as part of the definition of the treaties boundaries - Washquarter.

 The wetland contains diverse habitats, but is largely a seasonally flooded river mouth marsh feed by multiple creeks, dominated by Spencer Creek.
 It is a surrounded by steep oak forested hills with multiple low areas, associated with the main river deltas providing landings and access to the water.
 It has provided food for people and habitat to a wide variety of lifeforms that span international borders.

 The habitat went into decline beginning in the late 19th century as a result of water pollution, human overuse, canal dredging, highway building, and the introduction of carp into Lake Ontario.
 The first petition for habitat projection for the marsh portion was in 1866.
 Habitat protection for the broader landscape is tied to the Hamilton Bird Protection society, and a developer that settled with the city of Hamilton for owed taxes for a large block on the south side of Cootes Paradise.
 This formed the foundation of public property, that was set aside as part of a much larger large Crown Game Preserve in 1927 (~2900 acres).
 The remnants of the 1927 crown game preserve were placed under the control of the Royal Botanical Gardens for management with its formation in 1941, with the Gardens reacquiring many of the original crown game preserve lands over the decades.